mvinyard/vinplots/docs/source/index.rst

 ********************
 ``vinplots`` is a python plotting assistant made by and for Michael Vinyard.

-This packages is used and maintained by `Michael E. Vinyard<https://michaelvinyard.com/>` at Harvard University (research with Gaddy Getz and Luca Pinello at the Broad Institute and MGH).
+This packages is used and maintained by _`Michael E. Vinyard<https://www.linkedin.com/in/michaelvinyard/>`_ at Harvard University (research with Gaddy Getz and Luca Pinello at the Broad Institute and MGH).

-If you find this package useful for your own research, please consider reaching out and connecting.
+If you find this package useful for your own work, please consider reaching out and connecting.

 .. toctree::
    :maxdepth: 3